 Decisions to award the Semi-Finalist, Finalist or Winner statuses to artwork shall be made by members of the Professional Jury and the Jury of Peers and may not be appealed.

-Author (photographer) shall mean a person who made a photograph and presents his/her work to the competition, has full copyrights and powers to decide on all organizational issues related to the participation of the work in the competition.
+Author (artist) shall mean a person who created the artwork and presents his/her work to the competition, has full copyrights and powers to decide on all organizational issues related to the participation of the work in the competition.

 The main stages of the contest

 - Receiving originals 26.03.2020 – 10.04.2020

 The authors and the works shall be registered at the Golden Turtle Competition web-site in the respective section by a special form.

 Carrying out the Registration procedure by filling out a web form on the website http://www.wncontest.ru/, the Participant confirms that he has read and agrees to the terms of the Consent to the processing of personal data and has accepted the obligations indicated therein.

 The author shall complete the registration procedure, then he/she is given a login and a password that are sent to the e-mail address specified in the course of registration.

 Then, the author may begin to upload his/her own artwork, edit it, delete it, etc.

 At the beginning of the registration, the author shall choose the nomination to present his/her work in.